 On another occasion I asked Mr. Jones what it was like to have accumulated so much that you really never have to worry about things anymore.
 I got the same ‘isn’t he cute’ smile from Mr. Jones.
 His answer surprised me.
 He said you don’t quit worrying.
 He added, “Once you have accumulated all, and indeed much more than you will ever need, then you worry if and how you might lose it all.”

-The great spiritual teachers hold forth that wealth should not be our quest.
+The great spiritual teachers tell us that wealth should not be our quest.

-This is a difficult lesson for any of us.
+This is a difficult lesson for all of us.

 Can we find our happiness in life once we begin to remove ourselves from the need to have all things?